Skip to main content

 What AI does in RTS:

-This constraint is enforced architecturally: handlers only pass student-authored text to the model, prompts are externalized and auditable, and outputs are saved with full provenance.
-The system is designed so that even if the model could introduce outside knowledge, the pipeline is designed to constrain the opportunity as much as possible.
+This constraint is enforced architecturally: handlers pass only student-authored text to the model, prompts are externalized and auditable, and outputs are saved with full provenance.
+The pipeline is designed to close off opportunities for the model to introduce outside knowledge.
+Whether that closure holds completely is, again, something the system is built to help investigate.

 Why "Orchestration" Matters

-This is a shift that is architectural.
-The system is designed to make this constraint technically enforceable and pedagogically visible.
+The shift is architectural.
+The constraint is technically enforceable and, by design, pedagogically visible.